NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Skin Loss Radiative Fraction

 This field is optional.
 If a Zone is named in the previous field and pump losses are to be added to a surrounding thermal zone, then this input determines the split between thermal radiation and thermal convection for the heat losses from the pump.
 If it is left blank then all the losses will be convective.

+#### Field: Design Power per Unit Flow Rate per Unit Head

+This field is optional.
+If omitted the default value of 0.78 W/((m3/s)-Pa) will be used.
+This input is used when the input field Design Power Consumption is set to autosize.
+It allows setting the efficiency of the impeller and drive when calculating the pump power consumption for the design flow rate, motor efficiency, and pump head.

 An example of this object follows.